 - All riders must keep to the left and give way to pedestrians.

-- It is legal to ride on some small roads however the Centre for Road Safety recommends children do not ride scooters, skateboards or rollerblades on roads.
+- It is legal to ride on some small roads however Transport for NSW recommends children do not ride scooters, skateboards or rollerblades on roads.
 We fully support this recommendation.

 - All bikes must be in good safe working order fitted with working brakes, reflectors, a bell and lights if being used at night.

 - A bell and brake are required by law.

-- A safety check should be done before any trip on a bike and regular maintenance is recommended.
+- A guide to bicycle maintenance safety check should be done before any trip on a bike and regular maintenance is recommended.